The Singer Not the Song: Critical

-Baker argues the film was very popular in France, Italy and Spain.
-"I didn’t want to do the picture, as I say, I stuck about for about fifteen months not to make it, but I got myself into such a predicament that I was obliged to make it.
+Baker later declared, "I didn’t want to do the picture...
+I stuck about for about fifteen months not to make it, but I got myself into such a predicament that I was obliged to make it.
 I went into it with a good heart, made the best of it, gave it everything that I could and in the end, was successful.
 But not for me.
 These notices broke my heart.
 Looking back to 1960... it broke my nerve."